New Mexico State University: Medical school

 The Burrell College of Osteopathic Medicine at New Mexico State University (BCOM), a private medical school, is located on NMSU's main campus.
 Medical students can utilize the facilities and amenities of NMSU's campus, including on-campus student housing.
-BCOM began instruction in August 2016 and will graduate its first class in May 2020.
-BCOM and NMSU created a pipeline program whereby NMSU students who meet certain qualifications during their undergraduate studies are guaranteed a seat at the medical school following graduating from NMSU.
-In addition, BCOM has established a scholarship fund at NMSU.
+BCOM began instruction in August 2016 and graduated its first class in May 2020.
+BCOM and NMSU created a pipeline program whereby qualified NMSU students are guaranteed a seat at the medical school following graduating from NMSU.
 BCOM is the first osteopathic medical school in New Mexico and just one of two medical schools in the state, the other being in Albuquerque at the University of New Mexico.

-Housing

-NMSU Housing is available to students who choose to live on campus.
-There are several residential areas to choose from, including residential halls, apartments, graduate housing, family communities, living learning communities, and theme communities.
-Housing includes: